benmvp/slides/2018/nejs/webdev.md

 - Make default links a different color; no underline
 - Change color/underline on hover
 - Look how dynamic it is!
+- CSS originally was just about taking styling out of HTML
+  * It didn't really do anything _cool_ initially
+  * So this was about the coolest thing we could do

 =====
 <!-- .slide: data-background="url(../../img/webdev/rodolfo-mari-81201-unsplash.jpg) no-repeat center" data-background-size="cover" -->

 NOTES:
-- You know how BE engineers are always saying JS is a toy language
+- You know how BE engineers are always saying JavaScript is a toy language
 - And we get mad saying it's legit
   * Especially since ES6+
 - We use JS to build:
   * Highly-concurrent / low-latency servers
-  * Super-sophisticated web apps
+  * Super-sophisticated web apps w/ service workers
 - Well 2 decades ago it really was a toy language
   * We did silly things with it